p4lang/p4c/backends/p4tools/testgen/README.md

-./p4check: Generate packet tests for a P4 program --help                     Shows this help message and exits --version                  Prints version information and exits --min-packet-size bytes    Sets the minimum allowed packet size, in bytes.
-Any packet shorter than this is considered to be invalid, and will be dropped if the program would otherwise send the packet on the network.
---mtu bytes                Sets the network's MTU, in bytes --seed seed                Provides a randomization seed -I path                    Adds the given path to the preprocessor include path -D arg=value               Defines a preprocessor symbol
+./p4check: Generate packet tests for a P4 program --help                     Shows this help message and exits --version                  Prints version information and exits --seed seed                Provides a randomization seed -I path                    Adds the given path to the preprocessor include path -D arg=value               Defines a preprocessor symbol